 -

-Do Executive Assistant jobs pay well?
+Do executive assistant jobs pay well?

 -

-Following WA, the states with the highest-paid executive assistants are Massachusetts, New Jersey, and District of Columbia, with average annual salaries of $59,185, $59,177, and $60,819 respectively.
+Following Washington, the next highest-paying states include Massachusetts, New Jersey, and the District of Columbia with average salaries of $59,185, $59,177, and $60,819 respectively.

 -